-The word Armageddon comes from two Hebrew words, “Har,” which means a hill or mountain, with the second word being “Megiddo,” which is a place name of a strategic hill where the town or city of Megiddo was located.
-Satan sends evil spirits to influence the leaders of the world in gathering together to attack Jerusalem.
-This gathering is to a strategic place in Israel, a valley area near to the city of Megiddo that once regulated trade on the International Highway, the main trading route between the three continents of Africa, Europe, and Asia.
-Below the hill of Megiddo, and stretching east to Northwest is the very fertile Jezreel valley.
+The word Armageddon comes from two Hebrew words, “Har,” which means a hill or mountain, with the second word, “Magedon,” which many believe to be a reference to the Tel at Megiddo, a strategic hill I have visited several times when I have led tours to Israel.
+Satan uses evil spirits that inhabit the world's leaders to gather together to attack Jerusalem.
+This gathering is in a valley near the city of Megiddo, a strategic place in Israel that once regulated trade on the International Highway, the main trading route between the three continents of Africa, Europe, and Asia.
+Below the hill of Megiddo, stretching east to Northwest, is the very fertile Jezreel valley.
 The western end of the Jezreel valley ends at Israel's main port of Haifa.
 The nations of the East that cross the river Euphrates, north of Damascus, can quickly meet up with other armies disembarking from ships in the port of Haifa.
 Countries to the North of Israel can come through Lebanon.
-It would be a perfect gathering place.
+It will be a perfect gathering place.

-Just because the nations of the world will gather at Armageddon, doesn’t mean that the primary battle is fought there.
-The fight that killed King Saul fought between Israel, and the Philistines are an example of this.
-The Philistines gathered all their forces at Aphek (1 Samuel 29:1), which is just off the bottom left-hand corner of the map above, but then marched North East to Jezreel (1 Samuel 29:11) and fought with Israel on the slopes of Mount Gilboa (1 Samuel 31:1).
-Aphek is near the present day city of Jaffa, south of Tel Aviv, but Mount Gilboa is just West of Beth Shan on the edge of the Jezreel Valley, a distance of around 50 miles.
-The place of assembly of one's forces is usually different from the area to be attacked.
-In this case, it is possible that the Jezreel Valley or Armageddon is, as it says, a gathering place for the world’s armies.
+Just because the nations of the world will gather at Armageddon doesn't mean that the primary battle will be fought there.
+The fight that killed King Saul between Israel and the Philistines is an example of this.
+The Philistines gathered all their forces at Aphek (1 Samuel 29:1), which is just off the bottom left-hand corner of the map above, but then marched Northeast to Jezreel (1 Samuel 29:11) and fought with Israel on the slopes of Mount Gilboa (1 Samuel 31:1).
+Aphek is near the present-day city of Jaffa, south of Tel Aviv, but Mount Gilboa is just West of Beth Shan on the edge of the Jezreel Valley, a distance of around 50 miles.
+The place of assembly of one's forces usually differs from the area to be attacked.
+In this case, the Jezreel Valley or Armageddon may be, as it says, a gathering place for the world’s armies.

 Jerusalem, the Problem City

 The objective of the nations of the world is not to capture a valley but a city!
-Jerusalem is the city that has been a problem since its recapture by Israel in 1967.
+Jerusalem is a city that has been a problem since its recapture by Israel in 1967.
 The Lord twice tells us that Jerusalem is His city (Isaiah 45:13; Lamentations 3:51).
-That is why the city is so strategic and has also become such a target, as the enemy will always seek to kill and destroy whatever God earmarks as His own.
+That is why the Antichrist wants to rule the world from that city; it’s as if he wants to desecrate the holy city itself.
+The enemy always seeks to kill and destroy whatever God sets apart as His own.
 Scripture tells us that before the time of the end, Jerusalem will be a problem city:

 2"I am going to make Jerusalem a cup that sends all the surrounding peoples reeling.
 Judah will be besieged as well as Jerusalem.
 3On that day, when all the nations of the earth are gathered against her, I will make Jerusalem an immovable rock for all the nations.
 All who try to move it will injure themselves (Zechariah 12:2-3).

 There are some things in this passage of interest.
-First, the nations of the world will be frustrated at their inability to sort out the problem of a Jewish state in the Middle East, and primarily as to who owns Jerusalem.
+First, the nations of the world will be frustrated at their inability to sort out the problem of a Jewish state in the Middle East, primarily as to who owns Jerusalem.
 Is it a Palestinian or a Jewish city?
 In 1980 Israel passed the “Jerusalem Law” proclaiming "united Jerusalem" as the Israeli capital, thereby annexing East Jerusalem.
-Up to the day of writing (Oct 2014) there is not one country that has its international embassy in Jerusalem.
+Up to the day of writing (Oct 2022), only four countries have their embassy in Jerusalem: The United States, Honduras, Guatemala, and Kosovo.
 Secondly, Jerusalem will be a problem not only for the Arabic nations around her but all nations; it will be "an immovable rock."
-The third thing is that all nations are gathered against her.
+The third thing is that all countries will be gathered against her.
 Doesn't it sound like Armageddon is just the gathering place for an attack on Jerusalem itself?
-It could very well be that the attack is launched on Jerusalem while the bulk of the armies are still arriving and gathering at Armageddon.
+It could very well be that the attack is launched on Jerusalem while the bulk of the armies is still arriving and gathering at Armageddon.
 If that is the case, Jesus will appear over Jerusalem when He comes and possibly later destroy the rest of the armies gathering at Armageddon.
 The distance between Jerusalem and Megiddo is around 75 miles.
 The prophet Zechariah tells us:

 8On that day the LORD will shield those who live in Jerusalem, so that the feeblest among them will be like David, and the house of David will be like God, like the Angel of the LORD going before them.
 9On that day I will set out to destroy all the nations that attack Jerusalem.
 10"And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and supplication.
 They will look on me, the one they have pierced, and they will mourn for him as one mourns for an only child, and grieve bitterly for him as one grieves for a firstborn son.
 11On that day the weeping in Jerusalem will be great, like the weeping of Hadad Rimmon in the plain of Megiddo (Zechariah 12:8-11).